MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationOnlineMeetingAttendanceReport.md

 Get the meetingAttendanceReport for an onlineMeeting.
 Each time an online meeting ends, an attendance report will be generated for that session.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgCommunicationOnlineMeetingAttendanceReport](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgCommunicationOnlineMeetingAttendanceReport?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get1 (Default)